 Dissertation in-progress status (dissertation only) for doctoral students signifies that you have completed the required 80 semester course credits toward the doctoral degree and that you have successfully completed the proposal hearing for the dissertation.
 Students are permitted a maximum of six semesters of dissertation in-progress status.
 Students will remain on in-progress status every semester after completion of coursework until completion of the dissertation.
 The maximum time allowable to complete the EdD, including the time for "In Progress" status is eight years.

-Students who do not complete the dissertation within the required time will become “Candidacy Lapsed” and must apply for readmission through Graduate Admission.
+Students who do not complete the dissertation within the required time will become “Candidacy Lapsed” and must complete the Application for Reinstatement to the EdD Program.
+If approved, an additional three terms is granted to complete the dissertation.
 An IP reinstatement fee is charged to the student's account.

-Students must submit a Petition for Candidacy to the M Center the semester before their anticipated semester of graduation.
+Students must submit a Petition for Candidacy to the Office of the Registrar the semester before their anticipated semester of graduation.

 Doctoral students that are “In-Progress” are considered enrolled half-time and reported as such to the National Student Clearinghouse.